sam-cole-vfunction/oms-modnet-workshop/README.md

 _Allow approximately 20 minutes._

+1. Open AWS Console from the workshop start page, Search EC2 and identify the Public IPAddress of the Windows Desktop
+2. Connect to the Windows EC2 using RDP (Remote desktop) [Windows start -> RDP, Mac via the Windows app]
+3. Log in with:

+   - Email: `workshop`
+   - Password: `vFunction2021!`
-1. Connect to the Windows VM and open PowerShell with administrator privileges:
+4. Open PowerShell with administrator privileges:

    **Start > PowerShell > right-click > Run as administrator**

-2. Run the following commands:
+5. Run the following commands: (This will deploy the OMS-NET application in IIS, Install MSSQL, install vFunction agent and register the application in vFunction UI)

    ```powershell
    cd C:\vFunctionLab